kjolley/BIGSdb_documentation/dbase_setup.rst

     'authenticated_users' for anybody who has been able to log in.
     Default 'public'.

-* recommended_schemes

-  * Comma-separated list of recommended schemes to suggest to Genome Comparator users.
-If lots of schemes are defined, a user may be tempted to click 'All loci' and this may not be the best option.
-Populating this attribute, results in an additional list of preferred schemes that can be chosen.

 * related_databases

   * Semi-colon separated list of links to related BIGSdb databases on the